awesome-pentest-gadgets/wifi-pineapple-cloner-builds/README.md

 All builds are made with:
 * OpenWrt 19.07.7
 * Wifi Pineapple Cloner (WPC) v4
-* The config used to build was the "universal" (flavor: universal).
+* The config used to build was the "universal" (flavor: universal).<br>
 This is designed to be able to mount a TETRA on any hardware.
 <br>

 The process will work correctly only if you follow these steps: